hikalium/lium/README.md

 `lium` is an extreamely user-friendly tool for ChromiumOS developers.

-It provides a simple way to do common development tasks and make the bareer for contributing to ChromiumOS and lium itself low as much as possible.
+It provides a simple way to do common development tasks and make the bareer for contributing to ChromiumOS and lium itself as low as possible.

-It also comes with plenty of automatic error recovery mechanisms to avoid keep sticking your eyes on displays.

 Also, it manages local development hardware including DUTs and Servos, and act as working examples of commands to interact with them.